Niminem/SDL3-Learning/README.md

 # SDL3-Learning

+## UPDATE 3/4/25
+Pausing this project to focus on work at the moment, but feel free to open issues here if you encounter any.

 ## To The Nim Communiy

 This is my collection of examples (and soon ports) for SDL3's new GPU API.